Bang goes the engine part 2

 - Nick

 P.S.
 You can now subscribe to receive new posts via email!
-There’s a form just below, otherwise you can head over here.
+There’s a form just below.

 *Not actually James’ words.